fbpx

 Introduction

-This privacy policy provides an overview of the processing of personal data in the operation of Clevon's autonomous delivery vehicles (the "vehicles").
-“Personal data” means the information specified in Article 4 (1) of the General Data Protection Regulation (“GDPR”).
+This privacy policy provides an overview of the processing of personal data in the operation of Clevon's autonomous robot carriers (the "robots").
+“Personal data” means the information specified in Article 4 (1) of the EU General Data Protection Regulation (“GDPR”).

 1. Who does this privacy policy apply to?

-The privacy policy gives data subjects information on which data Clevon processes, on which basis and for which purposes, in the course of operating its vehicle fleet on public roads as well as in closed territories.
-Anyone in the vicinity of a Clevon vehicle may potentially be a data subject.
+The privacy policy gives data subjects information on which data Clevon processes, on which basis and for which purposes, in the course of operating its fleet of robots on public roads as well as in closed territories.
+Anyone in the vicinity of a Clevon robot may potentially be a data subject.

 2. Who is the data controller?